A2Amir/ETL-Data-Pipelines/README.md

 * With **Standardization**, you transform the data, so that it has a mean of zero and a standard deviation of one.

 **Notice:** the general shape of the distribution remains the same, which means the information contained in the data hasn't changed.
+Check this [Jupyter notebook](https://github.com/A2Amir/ETL-Data-Pipelines/blob/master/codes/15_scaling.ipynb) for more infomation.

+## Feature Engineering

+Creating new features is especially useful if your model is underfitting.
+If you  decide to engineer new features from your dataset, there are quite a few different ways to make new features including, **creating categorical variables from numerical variables** , **multiplying features together**, **gathering more data**, **ratios**, **taking the sum or difference between features** or **taking the polynomial of a feature** .

+* A data engineer wouldn't necessarily decide what would be a good feature to engineer, That would be the job of a data scientist.
-Check this [Jupyter notebook]() for more infomation.
+* Check this [Jupyter notebook](https://github.com/A2Amir/ETL-Data-Pipelines/blob/master/codes/16_featureengineering.ipynb) for more infomation.